MediaComem/comem-archioweb/subjects/automated-testing/README.md

 Working like this will improve code quality because it **forces you to really think about your features up front** to write the tests, before even starting to write one line of production code.
+This will improve your design.

 Imagine that you are always working with this process. **At any given point in time, virtually all your code is covered by at least one automated test.** You will end up with a very high-quality test suite for your project.

+Having a high-quality test suite will:

+* Help ensure you maintain high quality by preventing [regression][regression-testing].
+* Help someone who is not familiar with the code (*that could be you in 6 months*) be sure that they have not broken anything when adding new features or fixing bugs.

 ### The three laws of TDD